Home Compare CF vs DIM.PA

 Valuation

-On valuation, CF Industries Holdings, Inc. ranks near the top of the group; Sartorius Stedim Biotech S.A. sits in the weaker half.
+The same broad pattern appears on valuation: CF Industries Holdings, Inc. ranks near the top of the group, while Sartorius Stedim Biotech S.A. stays in the weaker half.

 CF